Bonding And Antibonding Orbitals For A Simple Pi Bond

 As for “why antibonding exists”, that’s an excellent question.

-The answer is that there is a limit to how many electrons a bonding orbital will hold.
+No electrons may have the exact same quantum number.
+A bonding orbital can hold two electrons, each with opposite spin, and that’s it.
 Polygamy may be a thing in some cultures, and “alternative lifestyles” abound, but Wolfgang Pauli’s exclusion principle is more unbreakable than any religious or cultural ordinance.
-No electrons may have the exact same quantum number.

 By “quantum numbers” , we mean (n, l, m, and spin), the parameters of the Schrödinger wave equation which describes the energy and positions of electrons.
 What we call “orbitals” are actually 3-dimensional shapes where there is a 95% probability of an electron being found.
 Each orbital (a unique combination of n, l, and m) can accommodate a pair of electrons with opposite spin, +1/2 and –1/2.